davidhenning/mcw-blue/README.md

 ##Features
 - HTML 5
 - CSS-3 with the Compass CSS Framework
+- Responsive layout for iOS and Android browsers (in development)
+- Retina display support (icons and stylesheet)
 - use of require.js for asynchronous loading of JavaScript
 - module system based on require.js (included modules: jQuery 1.7.1, jQuery Lightbox 0.5, own version of Chili 2.2 (syntax highlighting), TypeKit, Piwik, Google Analytics, Gaug.es)
 - modules load automaticly (jQuery, Lightbox, Chili) or can be loaded with a simple div element using HTML 5 data attributes